 In this mode, the data transmitted by the V13AP represents the RMS value of acceleration for all axes (X,Y,Z).
 This mode is intended as a general activity index of the body of a fish.
-In this mode, acceleration is sampled on each axis at 5 Hertz (5 measurements/s).
+In this mode, acceleration is sampled on each axis at 5 Hertz (5 measurements/s) or 10 Hertz (10 measurements/s).